 An informal visitation for friends, admirers and associates of Merilyn will be held from noon to 4 p.m., Sunday, Jan.
 12 at Murphy Funeral Home, 4510 Wilson Boulevard, Arlington, VA 22203.
 A light lunch will be served and sharing of stories encouraged.
 Burial will take place in Lafayette, Calif., at a later date where she will be interred in a family cemetery with her beloved family.

 In lieu of flowers, donations may be made to the American Foundation for the Study of Man, PO Box 2136, Falls Church, VA 22042.

-To send flowers to Merilyn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merilyn Phillips Hodgson, please visit our floral store.